-The last time I wrote about my experiences of Hamburg I was in a state of mild doom and gloom at the prospect of spending six weeks of my life living here- see SOS From Hamburg! for more info on the sheer desperation I was feeling- it’s a cracker.
-However I’m pleased to say that since that moment I managed to find my feet, got stuck into things and life carried on.
-I also managed to see past the hypodermic needles, blood and smashed bottles spattered across the streets of Sankt Pauli in the early mornings (I’m really selling Hamburg to you, aren’t I!?), to the silver lining that lies beneath.
-Despite elements of the city that are downright unpleasant, this can be said for probably any city in the world, and there are places here that are actually pretty awesome having given it time to acclimatise to.
+I’m going to be honest here pals: when I first arrived in Hamburg, I was not a fan.
+I was staying on the Reeperbahn, a notorious red light district road with such an array of sights to see that I don’t even know where to begin, but I’m pleased to say that since then I managed to find my feet, got stuck into things and life carried on.
+I also managed to see past the needles, blood and smashed bottles spattered across the streets of Sankt Pauli in the early mornings (I’m really selling Hamburg to you, aren’t I!?), to the silver lining that lies beneath.
+Despite elements of the city that are kind of unpleasant, this can be said for probably any city in the world, and there are places here that are actually pretty awesome having given it time to acclimatise to.
 Every cloud does have a silver lining, I’m sure of it.
 Here is what I think you should be doing if you ever find yourself in Hamburg and wondering what on earth to do with yourself…

 The really great thing about the area that I lived in was the amount of amazing food that was readily available to get your hands on (weirdly none of the restaurants I visited were serving German food so for a genuine schnitzel-based meal, I’m sorry but I can’t help you), and these restaurants were highlights of my time in St Pauli.

 For coffee and cake (and their ‘proper’ meals look delicious too), Hej Papa is a cute little restaurant/coffee shop with a nice peaceful atmosphere and homemade deliciousness.
 For Indian food, check out Maharaja.
 I lived opposite this restaurant so the smell of the spices wafted up to me every day along with the sound of the accordion player who plays outside.
 It gets very hot and very crowded as it’s such a popular place but the food is worth it.
-The best Thai fast food can be found at Asia Imbiss, where they make it fresh in front of you and serve it up within minutes- the lady who runs the place also has a talent for remembering which face normally orders which dish which I appreciated highly…or maybe it’s just that we went in there so often that only someone with the memory of a goldfish wouldn’t remember.
-For burgers and the most thirst-quenching lemonade in the history of life, head to Altona for an Otto’s Burger.
+For burgers and the most thirst-quenching lemonade in the history of life, head to Altona for an Otto’s Burger or in Sankt Pauli at Quentins or The Bird.

 We also found some lovely Mexican and Italian restaurants (whose names I can’t remember), but the real key here is that the best food almost always comes from local businesses where they really know and take care in what they’re cooking.
 I’d never visited a Hard Rock Café before, but having friends who rave about this chain of restaurants, we went to the one in Hamburg and I was not impressed, pals!
 Bad service, overpriced and substandard food.
 What is all the fuss about with that place!?
 I don’t understand it.